-What Should I Look for in a Student Guitar?
+What Should I Look for in a Classical Guitar for Students?

-At GuitarsOnline we know that today’s students are tomorrow’s concert performers.
+At GuitarsOnline we know that today’s classical guitar students are tomorrow’s concert performers.

 So as a student beginning your classical guitar journey, it’s critical to begin on the right path.

-I'm often asked for recommendations as to the best guitars for students, so here are my thoughts, together with input from some of our renowned classical guitar teachers.
+I'm often asked for recommendations as to the best classical guitar for beginners, so here are my thoughts, together with input from some of our renowned classical guitar teachers.

 In this article, I’m going to focus on what you should be looking for in a student guitar, for the first 2-3 years of your classical guitar journey.